 In fact, it’s very difficult to have a decent credit score WITHOUT having a credit card.

 We find that some homebuyers are intimidated by credit cards and are worried that a credit card will hurt their credit score.
 This is not true.
 As long as you use your credit cards the RIGHT way, it can have a positive impact on your credit score.

-Here are our top 3 tips for using a credit card the right way:
+Here are our top 4 tips for using a credit card to improve your credit score: